FYSE 112 – MWF 9:30 – 10:30am / Harbor Walk East 300

 - Music Theory in 16 Minutes – the essentials of music theory in just 16 minutes!
 What is an octave?
 How do you make scales?
 What are intervals?
 What’s the difference between major and minor?
 What is the circle of fifths?!
 All explained in less time than it takes to make and eat a really nice sandwich!!!

-- Introduction to Pair Programming.
-This 9-minute video describes what pair programming is, the do’s and don’ts of effective pairing, and the pros and cons of pair programming.
+- Intro to Pair Programming.
+This 3-minute video describes what pair programming is, and how to do it effectively.

 - JythonMusic provides software for music-making and creative computing.
 It is a collection of Jython libraries for music, images, graphical user interfaces (GUIs), and connecting to external MIDI devices, smartphones, and tablets, among others.